wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 display: true
 ---

-The inspiration for this piece was _ThePrimeagen_’s YouTube Video _This Algorithm is_ [_1,606,240% FASTER_](https://www.youtube.com/watch?v=U16RnpV48KQ)_._ This video covers optimizing [2022 Advent of Code Day 6 Part 2](https://adventofcode.com/2022/day/6).
+This piece was inspired by _ThePrimeagen_’s YouTube Video _This Algorithm is_ [_1,606,240% FASTER_](https://www.youtube.com/watch?v=U16RnpV48KQ)_._  Despite **both** the initial and final solution being linear in time-complexity (`O(n)`).
+One is over a million percent faster.
+This is a fascinating example of how performance is not necessarily equal to time-complexity &mdash; seemingly contradicting commonly taught knowledge about algorithms in computer science education.

 ## Problem

+This video covers optimizing [2022 Advent of Code Day 6 Part 2](https://adventofcode.com/2022/day/6).
+Advent of Code Day 6 part 2 gives a simple problem: find 14 distinct (or non-repeating cahracters) characters in a row from an input string.

 > Your device’s communication system is correctly detecting packets, but still isn’t working.
 It looks like it also needs to look for messages.
 A start-of-message marker is just like a start-of-packet marker, except it consists of 14 distinct characters rather than 4.

-This program is simple: find 14 distinct characters in a row from an input string. _ThePrimeagen_’s video is interesting because both the initial and final solution are `O(n)`, or linear in time complexity.
-Such substantial improvements are rare without changing time complexity, hence why big-O notation is such as common topic on coding interviews.

 ## Solution